Sortarr Setup v0.9.0

 Connection test buttons stay disabled until authentication is configured and security setup is complete.
 Saving settings still validates configured connections.

 Choose the proxy chain in front of Sortarr.
+Basic + local bypass is only supported with Direct.
+External authentication requires Single, Double, or Custom.
 Use Custom only if you need per-header hop overrides.

 Used for session and CSRF signing.
 Keep this stable, and use the same value on every replica.
 Leave it blank to let Sortarr generate and persist one when you save, or enter your own value now if you want to control it.